ballerina-platform/lsp4intellij/README.md

         This definition executes the given command.

-        * You can specify multiple extensions for a server by separating them with a comma (e.g., "ts,js").
+        * You can specify multiple extensions for a server by separating them with a comma (e.g., "ts, js").

-        * If you want to bind your language server definition only with a specific set of files, you can use that specific file pattern as a regex expression instead of binding with the file extension. (e.g., "application*.properties").
+        * If you want to bind your language server definition only with a specific set of files, you can use that specific file pattern as a regex expression instead of binding with the file extension (e.g., "application*.properties").

         Examples: